 As we return to Tbilisi along the Georgian Military Road, we have another opportunity to admire the scenery.
 We stop at Château Mukhrani, a French-inspired winery set in a castle once owned by the Bagrationi royal family.
 Prince Ivane introduced the wine château concept to Georgia, complete with vineyards, gardens and cellar housing 60,000 barrels of wine!
 We’ll taste delicious local wines and take a cooking class to learn how to make traditional Georgian favourites.

-For our final night, we stay at the four-star Mercure Tbilisi Old Town Hotel, with breakfast and dinner in a local restaurant provides the perfect opportunity to try some delicious Georgian dishes.
+For our final two nights, we stay at the four-star Mercure Tbilisi Old Town Hotel, with breakfast.
+Tonight’s dinner at a local restaurant provides the perfect opportunity to try some delicious Georgian dishes.

 This morning we discover more of Tbilisi with a local guide, starting with a visit to Sameba, the outstanding Holy Trinity Cathedral and symbol of modern Georgia.
 The granite and marble structure is a lavish expression of Georgian architecture, rivalling the great cathedrals of the Middle Ages.
 We’ll stroll along Davit Agmashenebeli Avenue, one of the city’s most popular shopping streets lined by elegant 19th-century buildings.
 Spanning the Mtkvari river is the eye-catching Bridge of Peace, whose wavy canopy of glass and steel adds a touch of modernity to the historic centre.
-We take the cable car connecting Rike Park with Narikala Fortress for a bird’s-eye view of the old town and more wonderful views from the fortress.
+We take the funicular railway to Mtatsminda Park at the top of Mount Mtatsminda, which is crowned by a 210-metre high TV tower, for spectacular views over the city.
 For a deeper dive into Georgia’s past, we visit the National Museum of History to see its treasure trove of artefacts going back to the 3rd millennium BC.

 Transfer to the airport for your return flight.
 Some dates depart in the early morning.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms are subject to availability at a supplement from £479 per person.
 The price includes return flights, eight nights’ accommodation* with breakfast, three lunches and five dinners, all local taxes and transfers, all tours and entrances as mentioned and the services of a Riviera Travel tour manager.